RatStar811/npm-name-cli/readme.md

     ✖ @sindresorhus/is is unavailable
     ✔ unicorn-cake is available

-  Exits with code 0 when all names are available or 2 when any names are taken
+  Exits with code 0 when all names are available or squatted, or code 2 when any names are taken or have errors
 ```

 ## FAQ